This Former GE India CFO and Genpat Business Leader Reveals his Journey and the Lessons Learnt on the Way

 I don’t think you can learn the job without doing it.

-My only advice to new CFOs is that think of yourself as the 'co-owner' of the agenda of all your peers – marketing, sales, HR, technology, etc. That doesn’t mean that you double guess their technical expertise, but it means you think of their objectives and yours as synergistic and consistent and not conflicting.
+My only advice to new CFOs is that think of themselves as the ‘co-owner’ of the agenda of all their peers – marketing, sales, HR, technology, etc. That doesn’t mean that you double-guess their technical expertise, but it means you think of their objectives and yours as synergistic and consistent, and not conflicting.

 This is easy to say and much harder to implement which is why developing a well-integrated model of performance management is one of the most important jobs for the CFO…because that coherence can really drive or inhibit business growth.

-Unilever taught me to be 'a good manager' - how to think about and do business a structured way –metrics, processes, integrity, diligent approach and the fact that means matter as much as the end.
+Unilever taught me to be a good manager – how to think about and do business in a structured way –metrics, processes, integrity, diligent approach, and the fact that means matter as much as the end.

-GE taught me to be 'a leader' - the ability to dream big, be entrepreneurial, have a bias for action, inspire teams, drive meritocracy and culture building.
+GE taught me to be a leader – the ability to dream big, be entrepreneurial, have a bias for action, inspire teams, and drive meritocracy, and culture building.

 I feel privileged about the opportunities and people I got to work with.